Lloyds Coaches: History

 In an opportunity at developing multi modal transport opportunities for the area the company approached Arriva Trains Wales which operated the Cambrian Railway service.
 Through a collaborative approach both companies would jointly market the bus and rail services offered between Machynlleth and Aberystwyth as well as an agreement to fully accept each other's day return travel tickets on both bus and rail services.
 Operating on-demand services as well as the acquisition of the local taxi company allowed the company to offer multi modal travel opportunities to the area.
 The provision of affordable fares, the introduction of the company's Lloyds Day network ticket; workers weekly tickets on the Cambrian Coast to Coast services and a weekly ticket between Machynlleth and Aberystwyth further stimulated and incentivised public transport in the area the company operated.
-High quality service provision through professional drivers and quality vehicles galvanised the company's offering.

 On 24 September 2012 the company began operating on the T2 TrawsCymru service in conjunction with the Welsh Government as a replacement to the X32 service previously operated by Arriva Buses Wales.
 Their partner operator in this was Express Motors of Pen-y-groes and Blaenau Ffestiniog.

-The company's expansion was also supported by a bespoke high quality website, Facebook page, passenger e-mail notifications and a paper based network guide in ensuring that passengers were being constantly kept up to date on the services being provided in maintaining and supporting passenger confidence.

-Between 2012 and 2013 the company and its general manager were recognised through various industry awards in Wales and across the UK for its positive and innovative approach in providing multi-modal high quality services and high standards of services provided through their dedication and hard work to their passengers by working closely with key stakeholders, placing its passengers and its own staff at the heart of its caring ethos.

-Richard Jones, the company's general manager left the company in 2014 to pursue other career opportunities, leaving behind a legacy of high standards, improved bus services in the region and integrated transport opportunities.
+Richard Jones, the company's general manager left the company in 2014 to pursue other career opportunities.

 In 2016, after the closure of GHA Coaches, Lloyds Coaches also began operating the T3 TrawsCymru service to Wrexham.

 When Express Motors failed, at the beginning of 2018, Lloyds continued to run T2 between Bangor and Aberystwyth, and diverted the route slightly to take in previous parts of a route served by the Express Service 1 which had been discontinued (notably through Garndolbenmaen and Dolydd.
 Lloyds also increased the frequency to strengthen the Porthmadog–Caernarfon service on which they had become the only operator (apart from a few night-time contract services by Arriva).